tonistiigi/audiosprite/README.md

 [![Build Status](https://travis-ci.org/y0n1/audiosprite-ffmpeg.svg?branch=master)](https://travis-ci.org/y0n1/audiosprite-ffmpeg)

-# :warning: This project is a fork of [Audiosprite](https://github.com/tonistiigi/audiosprite) by Tõnis Tiigi which installs ffmpeg binaries from NPM.
+## :warning: This project is based on [Audiosprite](https://github.com/tonistiigi/audiosprite) by Tõnis Tiigi with the only difference that already includes ffmpeg binaries.

 ## What?